SSWConsulting/SSW.Rewards.Mobile/_docs/Instructions-Compile.md

 - these should be automatic by default but if you get an error you can manually set them.
 - if you don't have these, talk to another Team Member or Sys Admin and get them to add your appleID to the Superior Software for Windows Pty Ltd
   Apple Developer Program Team)

+### Setting up for Apple Development (on your own phone)
+If you want to set up to deploy to your own iPhone, talk to an App Manager (it's hard :))!

 [Now you are setup, lets get started on a PBI](Definition-of-Ready.md)